 Now that my ‘baby’ is rapidly heading for her seventh birthday and my eldest his twenty-first, I have been looking back at my twenty or so years of parenting and thinking back to those lovely parenting books that I read expectantly, hoping for all of the answers to the many parenting mysteries.
 Those books were great at the time but experience tells me that parenting books need to be rewritten with a bit of real-life parenting perspective.
-Here are a few things that I would love to see included:
+Here are 25 things that aren’t in parenting books (and should be).

 How to change a baby boy’s nappy in less than a thirty seconds.
 All those parents of boys will be nodding there I’m sure.
 I remember only too well, having had three boys, that as babies, the minute that they felt the air down there, it seemed to trigger a fountain of pee.
 And boy can they pee for such small people.
 I became very proficient in the art of the thirty-second nappy change, but sadly only due to being covered in pee more times than I can remember.

 How to get out of the house on time when you have babies and toddlers.
 That is one that I never mastered.
 I was ALWAYS late for everything.
 It didn’t matter how early I got up, how organised I was, it just didn’t happen, in fact even now we are well beyond that stage, I’m still not sure that it does.